 Bruce trail rerouted from landowner property.

 Hog’s Back Rd (from 001 to 010) divides this hike in half so you can use that to do either half of the hike.
-You can also leave out the Very Berry Trail to shorten the distance.
+You can also leave out the Very Berry Trail which is now the main Bruce Trail to shorten the distance.

 Swayze falls; rolling landscape; viewpoints over the valley